-Part 1: Symptoms 1.A: Does your child have any of these symptoms?
+Part 1: Symptoms Does your child have a nny of these symptoms?
 Fever greater than 100.4°F If you do not have a thermometer, check your child's skin to see if it feels warm or is red or ask if he or she has chills or is sweaty.
-New cough or worsened chronic cough New loss of sense of smell or taste New upper respiratory symptom (non-allergy related)sore throat, congestion, runny nose Shortness of breath Body aches Gastrointestinal symptomsnausea, vomiting, diarrhea 1:B Does your child have two or more of these symptoms?
-Yes, my child has met the criteria in 1.A and/or 1.B No, my child is sick but does not have any of the symptoms listed above.
+New cough or worsened chronic cough New loss of sense of smell or taste New upper respiratory symptom (non-allergy related)sore throat, congestion, runny nose Shortness of breath Body aches Gastrointestinal symptomsnausea, vomiting, diarrhea Yes, my child has at least 1 of those symptoms.
+No, my child is sick but does not have any of the symptoms listed above.
 If you answered YES, move on to part 2.
 You answered NO, your child does not have one of the seven eligible symptoms of COVID-19 for testing.
 Follow your school's sick policy.
 Most likely this will mean keeping your child at home until he or she has been fever-free (for 24 hours without medicine) and has not had any symptoms of sickness for 24 hours.
 If your child does not seem to be getting better or is getting worse, your child should see a doctor right away.